Desperate Situation for Gaza's 1 Million Children

 "We have what works," said UNICEF Spokesperson James Elder.
 "We have what worked throughout the ceasefire.
 We saw things change.
 The United Nations and partners on the ground, having done this in Gaza, having done it in Sudan, Ukraine, Afghanistan — pick a war over 50 years, we know what works.
 We just need to be allowed to save lives."

-Babies and children can't wait
+Babies and children in Gaza can't wait

 In northern Gaza, Waad and her husband, Masoud, watched helplessly as severe acute malnutrition claimed the lives of their newborn twins.
 Determined to keep their surviving children alive, Masoud walked 15 miles to reach a distribution point in Rafah, at the other end of Gaza, hoping to obtain food.